gloglita/idock/README.md

 ### Compilation on Windows

 Visual Studio 2010 solution and project files are provided in the `msvc` folder.
 One may open `idock.sln` in Visual Studio and do a full rebuild.
-The project file uses Windows 7.1 SDK for compilation by default.
-One may revert it back to vc100.
+The project file uses Windows 7.1 SDK as platform toolset by default.
+One may revert it to vc100.

 The generated objects will be placed in the `obj` folder, and the generated executable will be placed in the `bin` folder.